 So you have just found out that your child has special needs.
 You know that there are programs out there for your child, but you are not sure where to start.
 You may wonder what the government provides, what it will cost you and how you are going to sort through all the information.
 A special needs planner with a benefits department will bring clarity to a very complex system.

 Knowing what assistance your child qualifies for will make a difference in the type of care your child will receive now and in his adult years.
 A special needs planner will help you to assess your situation and clarify options.
-She will refer you to her benefits department, who will act as your liaison, utilizing their experience to effectively navigate through the system.
+They will refer you to their benefits department, who will act as your liaison, utilizing their experience to effectively navigate through the system.

 Your biggest resource for funding for your child will come from government assistance programs.
 The types of government assistance and your child’s eligibility for these programs can be very confusing.
 Let’s break down the types of assistance into four general categories: